Nutrition

 - In a medium-low heat skillet, cook diced onion until translucent.

-- In a high speed blender, blend onion, garlic, soy milk and silken tofu until smooth and creamy
+- In a high speed blender, blend onion, garlic, soy milk, silken tofu, nutritional yeast and spices/seasoning until smooth and creamy.

 - In a medium-low heat pan, begin cooking mushrooms.
 Add the tofu gravy mixture into the pan with the mushrooms.